cfs-technological-advancement-cdg/pretty-gap-analysis/README.md

 ## Usage

 1. In the terminal, navigate to the project directory
-2. Run the command `poetry run python app.py`
+2. Run the command `poetry run python main.py`
 3. You will be prompted for the path of your qualifications CSV file
 4. A visual report will be generated and saved in the output folder

+## Options
+You can use the following command-line options to configure the running of the application:

+`-p --path`: Path of the input CSV file\
+`-o --output`: Filename for the generated html report

 ## Exporting Capability Data